-I’m on a life-long adventure to discover art, make art, share art, and encounter other artists.
-This is how I came to live in the vibrant city of New Orleans.
+I’m on an adventure to discover art, make art, share art, and encounter other artists.
+This is how I came to live in the vibrant city of New Orleans!
+Along with music and great food, art is found in so many places here, including the New Orleans Museum of Art, the Ogden Museum of Southern Art, public art inside and outside, many galleries, block parties, pop-up markets, events, cafes, as well as graffiti and street art.

 I graduated with a Bachelor of Arts degree in Studio Art from Florida State University many years ago.
 I studied art for art’s sake, but I still needed to make a living!
-Luckily, I fell into a graphic design career by wearing a flattering red dress to a job interview at a printing shop, and smiling.
-Throughout my graphic design career, my creative endeavors have been balanced between my day job and my passion for fine art.
+Luckily, my search led me to a graphic design career starting with a small quick printing shop and eventually into public relations, education, training, and marketing.
+Throughout my career, my creative endeavors have been balanced between my day job and my passion for art and design.

+I’m serendipitously inspired by subjects and ideas found in my daily life and by field trips into nature.
+I love funky old things, magic, found objects, odd people, and fierce creatures.
+I admire ravens and alligators.
 I create my art in the studio from sketches and photographs.
 This is where I can concentrate, burn candles, play music, and compose my ideas.
-I’m serendipitously inspired by subjects and ideas found in my daily life and by field trips into nature.
-I love funky old things, magic, found objects, and fierce creatures.
-I admire ravens and alligators.
 My media of choice is acrylic on canvas or board, and watercolor on heavy, cold-pressed paper.
 Images are often composed from several sketches and transferred to canvas before painting begins.
 Due to diversions, I cyclically cast aside and revisit the artwork.
 Colors and shapes are layered during experimental sessions, shadows and highlights are added to clarify details, and much artistic license is incorporated according to whim until the painting becomes a fully realized creation.

 Subjects are painted in bold colors and vibrant compositions, and often include an underlying concept.
 This may manifest as a simple joke, sarcasm, a little irony, some stupidity, a dose of sheer luck, a whopping amount of anger, a bit of danger, and plenty of frustration.
 I also work to have my art resonate with strength, to show fierceness, determination, and survivorship.
 Sometimes I just enjoy nature and paint a flower because they are beautiful.